-This work proposes a novel blockchain with incentive scheme such that following the protocol is guaranteed to be the optimal strategy.
+This work proposes a novel blockchain with an incentive scheme such that all players following the protocol constitute a strict, strong Nash equilibrium.
+In other words, following the protocol is guaranteed to be the optimal strategy.
 Our blockchain takes the form of a directed acyclic graph, resulting in improvements with respect to throughput and speed.